huesca12/HoleForest/README.md

 ```bash
 python main.py train model/train.csv trained_model.joblib
 ```
-Keep in mind, a model **has** been provided at `model/model.joblib`, but it is highly recommended and sometimes necessary to train on a new machine.
+Keep in mind, a model has been provided at `model/model.joblib`, but it is highly recommended and sometimes necessary to train on a new machine.
+To use the newly trained model, either use the `-m/--model-path` option or delete the supplied model and move the new model to `model/model.joblib`.

 ### Docker Image
 Ensure that Docker is installed in your working enviroment using: